 Output: Budget reduction in non-productive department and services.
-Output: Budget enhancement for departments and services that enhance enrollment and retention.
+Output: Budget enhancement for departments and services that enhance

 A.1.2.
 STRATEGY: Develop new programs and initiatives to increase revenues.

 GOAL B: Increase faculty and staff salaries to be more in line with SREB averages.